Busch Gardens Williamsburg: Aquitaine (France)

-New France (French Colonial Canada)
+New France (French Colonial)

 New France presents a unique shopping experience that showcases the French colonial influence in Canada, featuring a range of stores with merchandise that complements the overall colonial theme.
 Rides in New France include the Busch Gardens Railway departing from Caribou Station and the Le Scoot Log Flume, featuring a 50 ft plunge through a sawmill.
 A predominant feature in this area is the Trappers Smokehouse, which has an outdoor grill centrally located.
 Trappers Smokehouse offers grilled and smoked items such as chicken, turkey legs, ribs, and beef brisket.